Snurfer: The Snurfer club

 In 1980, two of them, Aleksey Ostatnigrosh and Alexei Melnikov, with Boris Kovalev’s help, started changing the design of the Snurfer to allow jumping and to improve control on hard packed snow.
 First, they attached a bungee cord to the Snurfer tail which the rider could grab before jumping.
 In 1982, Aleksey Ostatnigrosh and Alexei Melnikov attached a foot binding to the Snurfer and patented their innovation.

-Between 1984 and 1988, based on Moscow Snurfer Club initiative, Snurfers were mass produced, and distributed by the Lavochkin Airspace company which was obliged to make consumer goods as part of the government led conversion program.
-In 1985, after several iterations of the Snurfer binding system, Ostatnigrosh made the first Russian snowboard and in 1988 OstatniGROsh and MELnikov started the first Russian snowboard manufacturing company named GROMEL.

 Snurfer in Popular Culture

 The Snurfer can be seen in the sets of SCHOOL of ROCK.
 Look to the window of the set of the classroom, and it is leaning in the window as a visual prop.
 The variation used in the scene is the traditional yellow and black version.
-Laurie Poppen, daughter of Sherman, discovered this quite by accident when watching the movie in December of 2024.
+Laurie Poppen, daughter of Sherman, discovered this by accident when watching the movie in December of 2024.